Richard-m-j/DevOps-30-days/kubernetes/deployments.md

     - eventually all the pods are replaced in this manner
     - the deployment controller watches the replication table also
     - the replication controller watches the pods table also

+## Deployment has 2 strategies
+- Rolling update
+- Recreate
+    - this will delete and recreate the pods